Grumman F9F Panther: Background

+Flight testing

+On 21 November 1947, the prototype Panther conducted its maiden flight, piloted by test pilot Corky Meyer.
+It was followed by the second prototype only five days later.
+Initial issues with directional and longitudinal stability were encountered, but were quickly rectified.
+During one early land-based arresting gear test, the detachable rear section of the aircraft unintentionally came off; remedial changes were made to avoid any future repetition.

-The F9F was cleared for flight from aircraft carriers in September 1949.
+During May 1949, carrier suitability trails commenced.
+In September 1949, the F9F was cleared for flight from aircraft carriers.
 During the development phase, Grumman decided to change the Panther's engine, selecting the Pratt & Whitney J48-P-2, a license built version of the Rolls-Royce RB.44 Tay.
 The other engine that had been tested was the Allison J33-A-16.
-The armament was a quartet of 20mm guns, the Navy having already switched to this caliber (as opposed to the USAAF/USAF which continued to use .50 caliber M2/M3 guns).
+The armament was a quartet of 20 mm guns, the Navy having already switched to this caliber (as opposed to the USAAF/USAF which continued to use .50 caliber M2/M3 guns).
 In addition, the Panther was soon armed with underwing air-to-ground rockets and up to 2000 lb of bombs.

-From 1946, a swept-wing version was considered and after concerns about the Panther's inferiority to its MiG opponents in Korea, a conversion, known as Design 93, resulted in a swept-wing derivative, the F9F Cougar, which retained the Panther's designation number.
+From 1946, interest in developing an aircraft that harnessed the increasingly popular swept wing grew and, following concerns that the Panther was inferior to its MiG opponents over the skies of Korea, Grumman launched work on a conversion project, known as Design 93.
+This effort resulted in a swept-wing derivative, the F9F Cougar, which retained the Panther's designation number.
+Later stage development work on the Panther continued, being largely focused on engine improvements, expanding fuel capacity, and the use of alternative munitions.

 In 1949, the Panther was considered by the Australian government, as a possible locally-built replacement for the Mustang Mk 23 and De Havilland Vampire then operated by the Royal Australian Air Force (RAAF).
 The other designs considered initially were an Australian design, the CAC CA-23 (an unconventional, twin-jet all-weather fighter) and the Hawker P.1081.
 By mid-1950, however, RAAF Mustangs were in action in Korea and seen as highly vulnerable to the MiG-15.
 An immediately available stop-gap in the shape of the Gloster Meteor F.8 was operated by the RAAF in Korea from July 1951.
 (After its less-than-satisfactory performance against MiGs, the Meteor was replaced from 1954 by the CAC Sabre – an Australian-built, up-engined variant of the F-86.)